kimble4/CrossMgr/HPVMgr/helptxt/RiderDetail.md

 DOB|The rider's date of birth, used to calculate their age.
 Optional.
 NatCode|The rider's nationality as a three-letter IOC code.
 Optional.
 License|The rider's license(sic).
 This is passed directly to CrossMgr.
 Optional.
+Factor|The rider's factor (for para-cycling).
+If the use of factors is enabled in [Settings][] this is passed directly to CrossMgr.
+Optional.
 Team|The last team the rider was entered in an event for.
 Last entered|The date that the rider was last added to an [Event][Events] in HPVMgr, even if they were subsequently removed.
 (Not the date of the event itself.)
 Tag0-9|The 192-bit EPC code written to the rider's RFID timing tags, represented as a 24-digit hexadecimal number.
 CrossMgr supports up to 10 tags per rider.
 If a date is shown alongside a tag field, this is the last time the tag was written.